Crawling Wind

 Crawling Wind is an EP by Univers Zero.
 It was a 3-song EP when originally released in 1983, but a 2001 reissue of the album included an extra studio track, "Influences" - originally issued on "The Recommended Records Sampler" 2-LP set - as well as two previously unreleased live tracks.

-The track "Central Belgium in the Dark" is a live improvisation.
+The track "Central Belgium in the Dark" is a live improvisation from March 27th 1982.
+The bonus track on the Japanese edition is "Up or Down" 4:48, live from the same March 27th show, and is inserted as track #4, raising the number of tracks on the CD to seven total.